avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 Subnet Validators will only be required to sync the P-chain (not X/C-Chain) to track any validator set changes in their Subnet and to support Cross-Subnet communication via Avalanche Warp Messaging (see "Primary Network Partial Sync" mode introduced in [Cortina 8](https://github.com/ava-labs/avalanchego/releases/tag/v1.10.8)).
 The lower resource requirement in this "minimal mode" will provide Subnets with greater flexibility of validation hardware requirements as operators are not required to reserve any resources for C-Chain/X-Chain operation.
 Since Subnet Validators are no longer required to validate or sync the Primary Network, the 2000 $AVAX requirement can be removed.
 To meter the number of Subnet validators on the network, a significantly lower, continuous fee is introduced later in this ACP.

+#### Bootstrapping Subnet Nodes

+Bootstrapping a node/validator is the process of securely recreating the latest state of the chain locally.
+At the end of this process, the local state of a node/validator must be in sync with the local state of other virtuous nodes/validators.
+The node/validator can then verify new incoming transactions and reach consensus with other nodes/validators.

+To start this process, a node/validator must connect to a _large enough_ majority of validators from the _up-to-date_ validator set.
+For standalone networks like the Avalanche Primary Network, discovering the up-to-date validator set is a chicken-and-egg problem.
+Until completing the bootstrapping process, it is impossible to determine whether or not the validator set is stale.
+Node clients typically hardcode a set of trusted bootstrappers that are already on the network to enable safe bootstrapping.
+AvalancheGo's list can be found [here](https://github.com/ava-labs/avalanchego/blob/master/genesis/bootstrappers.json).

+By separating Subnet validators from Primary Network validators, Subnet connectivity is no longer provided by simply connecting to the Primary Network validators.
+However, the Primary Network can enable nodes tracking a Subnet to seamlessly connect to the Subnet validators by tracking and gossiping Subnet validator IPs.
+Subnets will not need to set up their own bootstrappers and can continue to rely on the Primary Network for discoverability.

 ### New Registration Flow

 #### Step 1: Retrieve a BLS multisig from the Subnet